 If your hours have changed, think about how you’ll juggle your other commitments like school pick-ups or walking the dog, or your partner’s working hours and begin to build a fresh daily schedule.

 It’s never too early to start forming bonds with your new colleagues.
 Introduce yourself to everyone you meet, whether in person or virtually and begin to get to know the people you’ll be working with.
 In particular, make an effort to reach out to the receptionist and the IT support staff so that you know who to turn to in a crisis.

 Don’t turn down any invitations that come your way, whether that be lunch with your new team, an upcoming fundraising event or end-of-the-month drinks; being social away from the office will allow you to show off your personality and get to know your co-workers in a more relaxed setting.

-When you start your new job, it may be overwhelming getting to know so many new people, settling into new surroundings and getting to grips with a different way of doing things including a new case management system or Zoom calls.
-You won’t pick up everything straight away, just throw yourself into your new role and work hard to absorb everything you can.
-Don’t be afraid to ask questions and keep the notepad app open on your phone!
+When you start your new job, it may be overwhelming getting to know so many new people, settling into new surroundings and getting to grips with a different case management system.
+You won’t pick up everything straight away but try to throw yourself into your new role and work hard to absorb everything you can.
+Don’t be afraid to ask questions and make notes of any important information you glean.

 Now is also the time to ask questions that you might feel slightly awkward asking later on.
-You might want to ask your manager about the broader aims of the business or structure of the company or one of your peers about the complexities of the weekly virtual quiz!
+You might want to ask your manager about the broader aims of the business or structure of the firm or one of your peers about what kind of social activities you might be expected to get involved in.
 Either way, you might regret it if you leave these questions until six months down the line.

 While you will have gained a broad idea of what will be expected of you in your interview, now’s the time to iron out the specifics.